mb0/layla/README.md

 Copyright (c) Martin Schnabel.
 All rights reserved.
 Use of the source code is governed by a BSD-style license that can found in the LICENSE file.

+This project uses BSD licensed Go fonts for testing (see testdata/README for more info) with Copyright (c) 2016 Bigelow & Holmes Inc. All rights reserved.